WAC, WCC announce there will be no fall sports

-The Western Athletic Conference, in which Seattle U is a member, announced Thursday that its board of directors voted to suspend athletic comepetitions until 2021 because of the coronavirus pandemic.
+The Western Athletic Conference, in which Seattle U is a member, announced Thursday that its board of directors voted to suspend athletic competitions until 2021 because of the coronavirus pandemic.

-“While heartbreaking and difficult, the health and wellbeing of our student-athletes remains the utmost priority and the decision not to compete this fall is in the best interest of the Seattle U community,” Seattle U athletic director Shaney Fink said in a news release.
+“While heartbreaking and difficult, the health and well-being of our student-athletes remains the utmost priority and the decision not to compete this fall is in the best interest of the Seattle U community,” Seattle U athletic director Shaney Fink said in a news release.
 “We all grieve for what we have lost in this global pandemic.
 Though not at all what we had imagined for this fall quarter, we must now adjust our focus beyond competition and provide the best possible experience for our student-athletes.”

 The fall conference championship sports affected are cross country, volleyball and soccer.
 Contingent on the NCAA fall championships being moved to the spring and if feasible, the WAC will conduct the respective sports during the same time frame.